Nagendra1997/mesibo-documentation/MesiboJsonView.md

 **1. padding**

 `padding` : Give padding to all sides equally.
-Value of the padding are taken in dp.
+The value of the padding is taken in dp.

 **2. margin**

 `margin` : Give margin to all sides equally.
-Value of the padding are taken in dp.
+The value of the padding are taken in dp.

 **3. border**

 `border` : Outline border is given using 'border'.
 The value of the border is the amount of round corners you want at all the four sides.
-Pass "border": "0" - To have rectanguar outline or "border": "10" - 10 being the round corner value.
+Pass "border": "0" - To have rectangular outline or "border": "10" - 10 being the round corner value.

 **4. borderColor**
 Color of the outline border.